 - a) Under section 10.6 of the Environmental Planning and Assessment Act 1979 a person must not include false or misleading information (or provide information for inclusion in) in a report of monitoring data or an audit report produced to the Minister in connection with an audit if the person knows that the information is false or misleading in a material respect.
-The proponent of an approved project must not fail to include information in (or provide information for inclusion in) a report of monitoring data or an audit report produced to the Minister in connection with an audit if the person knows that the information is materially relevant to the monitoring or audit.
+The proponent of an approved project must not fail to include information in (or provide information for inclusion in) a report of monitoring data or an audit report produced to the Minister in connection with an audit if the person knows that the information for inclusion in) a report of monitoring data or an audit report produced to the Minister in connection with an audit if the person knows that the information is materially relevant to the monitoring or audit.
 The maximum penalty is, in the case of a corporation, \$1 million and for an individual, \$250,000; and - b) The Crimes Act 1900 contains other offences relating to false and misleading information: section 307B (giving false or misleading information maximum penalty 2 years imprisonment or 200 penalty units, or both)

 Name of Auditor: Steve Fermio

-Signature: Sui
+Signature: Shi

-Qualification: Bachelor of Science (Honours) Exemplar Global Auditor Number 110498
+Qualification: Bachelor of Science (Hoggups) Exemplar Global Auditor Number 110498

 Company: WolfPeak Pty Ltd